 When Only Insulin will work

-It is not that you just take insulin and not worry about exercising you know exercise is even required for normal people so how can diabetics neglect it. it will help you achieve efficient control of diabetes as Physical activity keeping active is an important ingredient of your treatment plan.
+It is not that you just take insulin and not worry about exercising you know exercise is even required for normal people so how can diabetics neglect it? it will help you achieve efficient control of diabetes as Physical activity and keeping active is an important ingredients of your treatment plan.

 If you are insulin resistant, exercising daily actually makes your insulin more effective so that lowers your insulin resistance and in turn, your cells can make use of the glucose more efficiently.

-Usually, there are Aerobics and Strength training type of exercises
+Usually, there are Aerobics and Strength training types of exercises

 Aerobics includes Jogging/Running, Walking and playing any sports like Tennis, Basketball, Swimming or Biking.

-At least 30 minutes of any exercise daily is recommended for diabetic people
+At least 30 minutes of exercise daily is recommended for diabetic people

 Another kind of exercise is to increase the strength of your muscles specifically preferred to do in gyms using a variety of machines based on principles of push up, pulls up or weight lifting